 Named after Carlo Ponzi, an early 20th century fraudster, the Ponzi scheme is one of the most notable types of investment fraud.
 A Ponzi scheme operates by using new deposits to pay out fictitious “returns” to existing investors, requiring a constant flow of new deposits to continue to operate.
+Malecki Law’s New York Ponzi scheme lawyers are skilled in these cases in ways other lawyers are not, because they have played a crucial role in recovering substantial sums of money for defrauded Ponzi investors.

 Today, these schemes often start and flourish during a bull market.
 They often take the form of promissory notes, long maturity bond-type investment or somewhat illiquid investments that either “reinvest interest or dividends” or pay interest on a monthly basis, but investments that do not have you looking for the return of principal soon.
 Broker dealers may be responsible for these fictitious investments if it was run out of their office or branch office and they omit to properly supervise the broker and catch the fraud, even if it was an alleged “outside business.”